 11. Takeaway

-In the end, what matters to find the purpose of your life.
+In the end, what matters is finding the purpose of your life.
 Some were found early, and some were found later, which means calligraphy is a secret technique.
-It is simple yet very powerful if you achieve the meaning behind it.
-Well, it is a catalyst of life that accelerates the processes leading to the real meaning of one’s existence.
+It is simple yet mighty if you achieve the meaning behind it.
+Well, it is a catalyst of life that accelerates the processes leading to the real purpose of one’s existence.

-Additionally, if you want to make money, go ahead without hesitation if not, that’s okay too.
-In a chaotic world where calligraphy is the only thing that can bring peace to a noisy world at least it helps you to deal with your emotions and lowers your stress.
+Additionally, if you want to make money, go ahead without hesitation.
+If not, that’s okay too.
+In a chaotic world where calligraphy is the only thing that can bring peace to a noisy world, it helps you deal with your emotions and lowers your stress.
 Because of this, you only need to trust me, and everything will work out.

 It is not magic but hard work, so if you do it, consistent practice.
 So, all the best for your calligraphy journey.
 You can do it, so keep going.
-Hope this article covered everything on how to learn to write calligraphy.
+I hope this article covered everything on how to learn to write calligraphy.